SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Floating.rst

 Description
 ^^^^^^^^^^^

 The ``Floating`` type corresponds to IEEE-754 encoded numbers.
-A second type called ``RecFloating`` helps in simplifying your design by recoding the floating point value simplify some edge cases in IEEE-754 floating point
+A second type called ``RecFloating`` helps in simplifying your design by recoding the floating-point value simplify some edge cases in IEEE-754 floating-point.

 It's composed of a sign bit, an exponent field and a mantissa field.
 The widths of the different fields are defined in the IEEE-754 or de-facto standards.

-This type can be used with the following import
+This type can be used with the following import:

 .. code-block:: scala